levavakian/howm/README.md

 `Mod4-x` will toogle a frame as expanded, making it the same size as its container.

 `Mod4-h` will hide the container decorations.

+`Mod4-q` will pop out a frame into its own container.

 `Alt-Tab`/`Alt-Shift-Tab` works like you'd expect.